International airlines suspend several flights to the US over the 5G issue - ExBulletin

 By Gregory Wallace, Pete Muntean and Michael Ballaban, CNN

-Some international airlines say they will cancel flights to the US starting Wednesday in the middle of this year uncertainty regarding interventions between the new 5G mobile phone service and critical aircraft technologies.
+Some international airlines say they will cancel flights to the United States starting Wednesday uncertainty regarding interventions between the new 5G mobile phone service and critical aircraft technologies.

 Emirates, Air India, All Nippon Airways and Japan Airlines announced all service cuts citing the issue.